mgiang/mihini-markdown-doc/README.md

 Configure build system
 ======================

-From this point in this document, we'll use MihiniAgentSources as the root directory of Mihini agent sources.
+From now on, we'll use MihiniAgentSources as the root directory of Mihini agent sources.
 It must contains folders like "bin", "cmake", "luafmk", "agent" etc.

-MihiniAgentSources/cmake folder contains toolchains files (named toolchain.\*) along with other files (but don't pay attention at other files in cmake folder).\
+MihiniAgentSources/cmake folder contain toolchain files (named toolchain.\*) along with other files (but don't pay attention at other files in cmake folder).
- Each toolchain file defines a configuration for compiling the sources:
+Each toolchain file describes a set of tools to compile sources for a given target:

 - (cross-)compiler configuration (most important ones)